billp72/netcreative/content/posts/2020-07-25--hybrid-development/index.md

 **What is the difference between a Webapp and a hybrid app?**

-A hybrid app is simply a type of cross-platform app that's developed using a common language for all platforms.
-A web app is a type of hybrid that's built using javascript, and html but mimics the functionality of a native application.
+A hybrid app is simply a cross-platform app that's developed using a common language.
+A web app is a type of hybrid that's built using javascript, and html.
 The advantage of hybrid development in general is speed to market.

 **What is a native app**